decrn/tilogics/README.md

 ## Counting lines of code

-The util/sloc.sh script is used to calculate the Source Lines of Code (SLOC) for different parts of the development project.
+The `util/sloc.sh` script is used to calculate the Source Lines of Code (SLoC) for different parts of the development project.
 The script generates the table presented in Section 5 of the paper, providing a detailed breakdown of both the generic and specific categories.